brentpinkney/empfs/README.md

 The contents of this environment variable should be a full path.
 This path will then become the root path upon which all requests to the fuse mount point will be appended.

+### Building

+vsfs requires the following packages in order to build on ubuntu
+* libfuse-dev

 ### Usage
 ```
 vsfs mount-point ENVIRONMENT_VARIABLE